-What Medicaid changes can home care agencies expect in 2025?
+What Medicaid changes can home care agencies expect after passage of HR1 (OBBBA)?
 Tips to increase revenue stability.

 Introduction

-Significant changes to Medicaid will impact home care agencies across the US in 2025.
-Although these reforms aim to improve transparency and service delivery, they do present new challenges for providers of home-based services, especially those reliant on Medicaid reimbursements.
+Significant changes to Medicaid will impact home care agencies across the US in 2025 and the years to follow.
+Although these reforms are intended to improve transparency and service delivery, they present new obstacles for providers of home-based services, especially those heavily reliant on Medicaid reimbursements.

 80/20 Compensation Rule